panuthept/snapserve/README.md

 # SnapServe

-> Turn your Python functions, classes, objects, and variables into remotely accessible objects with zero boilerplate.
+> Turn your Python functions, classes, objects, and variables into remotely accessible artifacts with zero boilerplate.

-**SnapServe** is a lightweight library for exposing Python functions, classes, objects, and variables as remotely accessible artifacts without writing API boilerplate.
+**SnapServe** is a lightweight library for exposing Python functions, classes, objects, and variables as remotely accessible artifacts in a single command line of code without writing API boilerplate.
 Whether you want to build a simple microservice, share a machine learning model, or provide a remote interface to your Python code, SnapServe makes it easy to expose and use Python functionality over the network.

 ## 📦 Install